OpenMW/openmw-deps-mac/README.md

 * Xcode with OS X 10.11 SDK (7.0+)
 * CMake
-* Qt SDK.
-Only Qt5 is tested so far.
-Official downloadable SDK is recommended for making redistributable builds.
-Otherwise, one from Homebrew should do the trick
 * pkg-config

 # Building & installing

 * Clone the repo
 * Create build dir
-* Run CMake, Qt SDK path is mandatory.
-Example (it assumes that the build directory is a child of source directory): `cmake -D PATH_TO_QT=/path/to/Qt/SDK/Qt5/5.5/clang_64 ..`
+* Run CMake.
+Example (it assumes that the build directory is a child of source directory): `cmake ..`

 * Build: `make`